apache/nuttx-apps/README.txt

 Application entry points with their requirements are gathered together in in two files:

 	- exec_nuttapp_proto.h	Entry points, prototype function
 	- exec_nuttapp_list.h	Application specific information and requirements

 Information is collected during the make .depend process.

 To execute an application function:

-	exec_nuttapp() is defined in the include/nuttx/nuttapp.h
+	exec_nuttapp() is defined in the nuttx/include/apps/apps.h

 NuttShell provides transparent method of invoking the command, when the following option is enabled:

 	CONFIG_EXAMPLES_NSH_BUILTIN_APPS=y

+in the NuttX configuration.

-To select which application to be included in the build process set your preferences in the nuttx/.config file as:
+A special configuration file is used to configure which applications are to be included in the build.
+This file is configs/<board>/<configuration>/appconfig.

-To include applications under the nuttx apps directory:
-	CONFIG_BUILTIN_APPS_NUTTX=y/n

-where each application can be controlled as:
-	CONFIG_BUILTIN_APPS_<NAME>=y/n
+The existence of the appconfig file in the board configuration directory is sufficient to enable building of applications.

+The appconfig file is copied into the apps/ directory as .config when NuttX is configured.  .config is included in the toplevel apps/Makefile.
+As a minimum, this configuration file must define files to add to the CONFIGURED_APPS list like:

+  CONFIGURED_APPS  += hello/.built_always poweroff/.built_always jvm/.built_always

+The form of each entry is <dir>/<dependency> when:

+  <dir> is the name of a subdirectory in the apps directory, and

+  <dependency> is a make dependency.
+This will be "touch"-ed each time
+  that the sub-directory is rebuilt.

 When the user defines an option:
 	CONFIG_BUILTIN_APP_START=<application name>